ruby/rdoc-data/README.txt

 == DESCRIPTION:

-Core ri data for use with RDoc 2.5
+Core ri data for use with RDoc 2.5 or newer.
+Required to use ri from RDoc 2.5 with Ruby 1.8.6, 1.8.7 or 1.9.1.

 == FEATURES: